Thursday 10 February 2000

 Unfortunately it was raining when we left the City Chambers.
 We headed for Stirling’s Library, now the Museum for Modern Art.
 This building used to be a house which is very hard to understand because it is so grand it’s hard to imagine any one person owning and living here.

 The Glasgow Cathedral was interesting especially the lower or underground churches.
 The Cathedral was built on the tomb of St Mungo.
 A real bonus was the central heating, after the rain it got both me and Jon warmed up and drier, God did provide!

 Across from the Cathedral was St Mungo’s Museum of Religious Life and Art.
 This museum tries to represent all religious beliefs in the hope of us better understanding each other which is a noble aim.

-The final musuem was the People’s Palace that concentrates on Glasgow’s past, especially working class conditions covering socialisms dieals to past problems.
+The final museum was the People’s Palace that concentrates on Glasgow’s past, especially working class conditions covering socialisms ideals to past problems.